 It is the owner's responsibility to make sure that the specified maintenance is performed.
-Part 6 gives details of these maintenance requirements.
-Also included in Part 6 is general maintenance.
-For scheduled maintenance information, please refer to the separate "Scheduled Maintenance Guide" or "Owner's Manual Supplement".
+Section 6 gives details of these maintenance requirements.
+Also included in Section 6 is general maintenance.
+For scheduled maintenance information, please refer to the "Scheduled Maintenance Guide" or "Owner's Manual Supplement".